 TransForm has helped form a coalition of local community-based organizations that is urging the CCTA to commit to an equitable, sustainable transportation expenditure plan for the measure.
 Our complete platform is available here.
-It includes the following priorities, plus specific outcomes for each priority and proposed spending allocations.
+It includes the following priorities, plus specific outcomes for each priority.

 - Significantly reduce greenhouse gas emissions (GHG) and vehicle miles traveled (VMT) and commit to no new GHG and VMT-inducing projects.

 - Commit to an outcomes-oriented approach with measurable performance targets, to ensure the measure results in the greatest public benefits for every dollar spent